weegrom/polaris-icons/README.md

 ## 2. Major and Minor icons

-Within the system there are 2 distinct icon variants, namely `major` and `minor` icons.
-While they are part of the same larger system, they differ in design and usage.
+Within the system there are 2 distinct icon variants, `major` and `minor` icons.
+While they are part of the same larger system, they differ in design and implementation and have specific use cases.

 ### 2a.
+Design

+#### 2a1.
 Major

-Major icons:

-* Are `20px` by `20px` in size
+Major icons are designed on a `20px` by `20px` bounding box.
+While icons may not use the full height, or width, of the bounding box, they will use as much of the space as is possible (while maintaining correct visual proportions).

-* Are primarily composed of strokes
+Major icons are primarily composed of strokes and have 2 colour variants.
-* Have 2 colour variants (monotone and two-tone)

-When to use major icons:
+#### 2a2.
+Minor

+Minor icons are designed on a `16px` by `16px` bounding box.

+Minor icons are primarily composed of solid shapes and have a single colour variant.

+### 2b.
+Implementation

+In **both** cases, icons are exported on a `20px` by `20px` SVG canvas.
+The reason for this is to make using them in production code as simple as possible.
+All that’s needed is to identify the type of icon (i.e. `major` or `minor`) without worrying about setting explicit sizing.

+### 2c.
+Use cases

+#### 2c1.
+Major icons

+Major icons should be used:

 * In main navigation in apps, mobile web and web
 * To help promote, reinforce, or draw special attention to a specific area or metaphor